 Numerous smaller scale systems use fields of solar photovoltaic collectors to generate electricity for delivery to the electric grid.
 These systems are similar to, though far larger than, the solar photovoltaic collector systems installed on the roofs of businesses and residences.
 The commercial and residential systems may be equipped with some level of battery storage, to provide power when the sun is not shining.
-Most of the commercial and residential systems remain connected to the utility grid, so that grid power may be used when the sun is not shining.
+However, most of the commercial and residential systems remain connected to the utility grid, so that grid power may be used when the sun is not shining.

-Many residential solar photovoltaic systems take advantage of net metering policy utility, obviating the need for storage and allowing the generator to sell surplus power to the grid.
+Many residential solar photovoltaic systems take advantage of net metering policies of the serving utilities, obviating the need for on-site storage and allowing the generator to sell surplus power to the grid.
 Net metering is now being questioned in many jurisdictions, because the on-site generator is compensated not only for the utility's avoided cost of alternative sources of power, but also for a portion of the utility's fixed costs, thus transferring those costs to non-generating customers.
+Net metering is not sustainable long termm as the installed capacity of on-site generation increases.